-Looking for some resources to help prepare your child for kindergarten and have no idea where to start?
-Let us do the searching for you.
-Simply download and fill out an Express K Pick-up form or use our online form to indicate what topics you would like to work on with your child and we will pull the resources for you!
-Please allow 3 days for the items to be made available for you.
+Looking to prepare your child for kindergarten and have no idea where to start?
+Use our online form to indicate the topics you would like to work on with your child and we will pull the resources for you!

 A MakerSpace is a physical location where people gather to share resources and knowledge, work on projects, network, create, and build.
 They are zones of self-directed learning and their hands-on character, paired with tools and machines, support invention, tinkering, and interaction.

 PTPL’s MakerSpace has a variety of equipment—some available on a first-come, first-served basis, some which require staff-member assistance.
 Our tools include 3D printers, a sewing machine, an embroidery machine, button-presses, an Accucut machine, and more.
-Check out our MakerSpace brochure for a complete listing.
+Please visit this page for more information or check out our MakerSpace brochure for a complete listing.

 Roots Genealogy Club – 2nd Tuesday at 1:00 pm

 Share resources, information, and methods for exploring your family's history.

 Stamp Club – 3rd Tuesday at 6:30 pm

 Come share stamps and peruse the collections of other philatelists.

 Puzzle & Game Club– 3rd Thursdays from 1:00 to 3:00 p.m.

 World War II Discussion Group – Last Wednesday at 11:30 am